Corporate governance report

-The Executive Board and Board of Supervisory Directors of KfW hereby declare: “Since the last Declaration of compliance issued on 28 March 2017, the recommendations of the PCGK, as adopted by the Federal Government on 1 July 2009, were and will be fulfilled to the extent applicable to KfW as a public law institution with the exception of the following recommendations.”
+The Executive Board and the Board of Supervisory Directors of KfW hereby declare: “Since the last Declaration of Compliance issued on 27 April 2016, the recommendations of the PCGK, as adopted by the Federal Government on 1 July 2009, were and will be fulfilled to the extent applicable to KfW as a public law institution with the exception of the following recommendations.”

 Cooperation between Executive Board and Board of Supervisory Directors

 The Executive Board and Board of Supervisory Directors work closely together for the benefit of KfW.
-The Executive Board maintains regular contact with the Chair and the Deputy Chair of the Board of Supervisory Directors and discusses important issues concerning the management of the bank and strategy with them.
-The Chair of the Board of Supervisory Directors informs the Board of Supervisory Directors of serious issues and, if necessary, convenes an extraordinary meeting.
+The Executive Board maintains regular contact with the Chairman and Deputy Chairman of the Board of Supervisory Directors and discusses important issues concerning the management of the bank and strategy with them.
+The Chairman of the Board of Supervisory Directors informs the Board of Supervisory Directors of serious issues and, if necessary, convenes an extraordinary meeting.

-The KfW Executive Board member department responsibilities were as follows in the reporting year:
+The KfW Executive Board members’ departmental responsibilities were as follows in the reporting year:

 − Dr Ulrich Schröder – Chief Executive Officer, Management Affairs and Communication, Group Development and Economics, Internal Auditing, Compliance and also Sustainability under Environmental Issues;

-- Dr Norbert Kloppenburg until 31 October 2017 and Prof. Dr Joachim Nagel from 1 November 2017 – International Finance (Promotion of developing countries and emerging economies, and Export and project finance business sectors), including KfW Development Bank, DEG, and KfW IPEX-Bank GmbH;
+− Dr Norbert Kloppenburg – International Finance (Promotion of developing countries and emerging economies, business sector Export and project finance), including KfW Development Bank, DEG, and KfW IPEX Bank GmbH;

 − Bernd Loewen – Accounting, Information Technology, and Organisation and Consulting;

-- Dr Ingrid Hengster – Domestic Finance (Mittelstandsbank/Management, Kommunal- und Privatkundenbank/Kreditinstitute), New Business Credit Service, Sales and Project Development Digitalisation Germany;
+− Dr Ingrid Hengster – Domestic Finance including Mittelstandsbank/ Management, Kommunal- und Privatkundenbank/Kreditinstitute, New Business Credit Service, Sales and Project Development Digitalisation Germany;

-- Dr Stefan Peiß – Risk Controlling, Credit Risk Management, Transaction Management and Portfolio Credit Service.
+− Dr Stefan Peiss – Risk Controlling, Credit Risk Management, Transaction Management and Portfolio Credit Service.

-In 2015, the Presidial and Nomination Committee resolved a redistribution of responsibilities with effect from 1 January 2016, implementing the requirements set out in the regulation on Minimum Requirements for Risk Management (Mindestanforderungen an das Risikomanagement – “MaRisk”), which apply as of 1 January 2016 and stipulate separating Executive Board responsibility for Risk Management and Controlling from that for Accounting.
+In 2015, the Presidial and Nomination Committee adopted a new schedule of responsibilities with effect from 1 January 2016, implementing the requirements set out in the regulation on Minimum Requirements for Risk Management (Mindestanforderungen an das Risikomanagement – “MaRisk”), which apply as of 1 January 2016 and stipulate separating Executive Board responsibility for Risk Management and Controlling from that for Accounting.
 For this reason, Dr Stefan Peiss was appointed to the KfW Executive Board as Chief Risk Officer with effect from 1 January 2016.